VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \subsubsection{Egocentric Video Understanding}

-\textbf{Target and source benchmarks.}\quad For evaluation on the \textbf{target domain}, we evaluate on the Ego-in-Exo PerceptionMCQ~\citep{reilly2025egoexo} and EgoSchema~\citep{mangalam2023egoschema} benchmarks.
-Ego-in-Exo PerceptionMCQ is derived from EgoExo4D and comprises 3,991 video question-answer (video-QA) pairs spanning four categories: action understanding (Action Und.), task-relevant region understanding (Task Regions), human-object interactions (HOI), and hand identification (Hand Ident.).
-Because it is derived from EgoExo4D, Ego-in-Exo PerceptionMCQ can be evaluated from either the egocentric or the exocentric viewpoint.
-For the ego target domain experiments, we report results using the egocentric videos, denoted as Ego-in-Exo PerceptionMCQ (Ego RGB).
-EgoSchema consists of 5,031 egocentric video-QA pairs derived from the Ego4D dataset~\citep{grauman2022ego4d}.
+\textbf{Target and source benchmarks.}\quad For evaluation on the \textbf{target domain}, we evaluate on the Ego-in-Exo Perception~\cite{reilly2025egoexo} and EgoSchema~\cite{mangalam2023egoschema} benchmarks.
+Ego-in-Exo Perception is derived from EgoExo4D and comprises 3,881 video question-answer (video-QA) pairs spanning four categories: action understanding (Action Und.), task-relevant region understanding (Task Regions), human-object interactions (HOI), and hand identification (Hand Ident.).
+Because it is derived from EgoExo4D, Ego-in-Exo Perception can be evaluated from either the egocentric or the exocentric viewpoint.
+For the ego target domain experiments, we report results using the egocentric videos, denoted as Ego-in-Exo Perception (Ego RGB).
+EgoSchema consists of 5,031 egocentric video-QA pairs derived from Ego4D~\cite{grauman2022ego4d}.

 For evaluation on the \textbf{source domain}, we select benchmarks that measure exocentric video understanding capability.
-Specifically, we evaluate on the NeXTQA~\citep{xiao2021nextqa}, VideoMME~\citep{fu2025videomme}, and ADL-X~\citep{reilly2025llavidal} benchmarks.
+Specifically, we evaluate on the NeXTQA~\cite{xiao2021nextqa}, VideoMME~\cite{fu2025videomme}, and ADL-X~\cite{reilly2025llavidal} benchmarks.
 NeXTQA and VideoMME are general-purpose video-QA benchmarks built from web-scraped videos (e.g., from YouTube), with 8,564 QA pairs in NeXTQA and 2,700 QA pairs in VideoMME.
-ADL-X is a video-QA benchmark built from videos of activities of daily living, it contains a total of 10,561 multiple-choice questions (ADL-X MCQ) and 1,862 video description questions (ADL-X Desc) derived from various activities of daily living datasets~\citep{das2019toyotasmarthome, sigurdsson2016charades, jia2020lemma, dai2022toyotasmarthomeuntrimmed}.
+ADL-X is a video-QA benchmark built from videos of activities of daily living, it contains a total of 10,561 multiple-choice questions (ADL-X MCQ) and 1,862 video description questions (ADL-X Desc) derived from various activities of daily living datasets~\cite{das2019toyotasmarthome, sigurdsson2016charades, jia2020lemma, dai2022toyotasmarthomeuntrimmed}.